 How do you fix damp in plaster walls?

-Rainbow International - Damp Problem, York and North Yorkshire
+Rainbow Restoration - Damp Problem, York and North Yorkshire

 How you remedy damp plaster on walls will depend on the cause of it is (which could include rising damp, penetrating damp, a water leak or condensation) and the extent of the damage caused.
 Plus, not all plaster is the same – some are solid, some are plasterboard and some are lath and plaster.
 Each are treated differently, depending on age too!